mieweb/docs/content/functions/e-chart/conditions.md

 ### Concluding an Active Patient Condition

-If you need to conclude an active condition for a patient simply get into the Conditions tab.
-Look in the Problem List section for the condition you want to conclude.
+If you need to conclude an active condition for a patient simply find the listed condition and select the pencil icon for editing.
 Conclude means that the patient had this condition but no longer has it.
 Deleting a condition means it was put in error.

 To conclude a condition, find the specific condition and hover over it until the icons appear.
 Click the Pencil icon.